Microscopic Model building for Black Hole Membranes from Constraints of Symmetry

+The mean-field description will not capture all the details of the symmetries of the quantum states of the model or can reproduce the correct scaling exponents; however, it works satisfactorily to describe horizon-fluid properties.
+Thus, the 2-D mean-field theory Hamiltonian of the microscopic model can be extended to the following $2+1$ dimensional space-time Hamiltonian:

+where the integral is over the area of the event horizon.
+The above Hamiltonian satisfies the essential requirement of possessing $Z2$ symmetry.
+Still, it suffers from the weakness that there is very little guidance otherwise in terms of symmetry requirements.
+One can view the above Hamiltonian as a Mean-Field description of the horizon-fluid near a critical point.

+We are now in a position to identify the above Hamiltonian \eqref{H_Th_Defn} with the horizon-fluid.
 As a first step, we write down the Landau-Ginzburg expression for the entropy functional corresponding to the horizon-fluid instead of using the Free Energy functional~\cite{1990-Penrose.Fife-PhysicaD}.
-The reason is two-fold: First, as described in \ref{fig:bhcollapse}, we are considering a situation where the black-hole (of horizon area $A$) is interacting with the environment, and hence, there is a flow of energy.
+This is because the black-hole (of horizon area $A$) constantly interacts with the environment, leading to energy flow.
 Thus, we need a framework in which the energy density and the order parameter appear in the formalism on the same footing.
-As shown in Ref.~\cite{1990-Penrose.Fife-PhysicaD}, the appropriate thermodynamic potential, is entropy functional and not free energy. { The stationary state of the black-hole, denoted by the point $P$ in \ref{fig:bhcollapse}, corresponds to the thermodynamic equilibrium state of the black-hole with maximum entropy.
-For the quasi-stationary state of the black-hole (some point on $\mathcal{H}^+$, in the past of $P$), corresponds to the vacuum of the deformed CFT in the microscopic theory of the horizon-fluid.} Second, as we will show the analysis helps to remove the arbitrariness in introducing the infra-red cut-off in the theory~\cite{2016-Bhattacharya.Shankaranarayanan-PRD}.
+As shown in Ref.~\cite{1990-Penrose.Fife-PhysicaD}, the appropriate thermodynamic potential to consider in such a case, is the entropy functional and not free energy.
+The stationary state of the black-hole corresponds to the thermodynamic equilibrium state of the black-hole with maximum entropy.
+The quasi-stationary state of a black-hole corresponds to the vacuum of the deformed CFT.

 Following \cite{2016-Bhattacharya.Shankaranarayanan-PRD}, we assume that the entropy density of the horizon-fluid is homogeneous.
-We focus on a macroscopically small but finite element of the area of the black-hole horizon, denoted as ${\cal A}$. ${\cal A}$ satisfies the condition ${\cal A}/A \ll 1$.
-The order parameter ($\eta)$ is taken to be $\eta= C\sqrt{\cal A}$.
-The value of the constant $C$ can be fixed only by relating to a macroscopic quantity.
+We focus on a macroscopically small but finite element of the black-hole horizon area, denoted as ${\cal A}$. ${\cal A}$ satisfies the condition ${\cal A}/A \ll 1$.
+The order parameter ($\eta)$ is taken to be:

+We can fix the value of the constant $C$ only by relating it to a macroscopic quantity.
 The entropy functional (${\cal S}$) of the horizon-fluid of this finite element about ($T, {\cal A}$) is given by~\cite{1990-Penrose.Fife-PhysicaD}: